marcin-laskowski/Autoencoders/README.md

 To sum up:
 **Autoencoders are neural networks that are capable of creating sparse representations of the input data and can therefore be used for image compression.** There are denoising autoencoders that after learning these sparse representations, can be presented with noisy images.
 What is even better is a variant that is called the variational autoencoder that not only learns these sparse representations, but can also draw new images as well.
 We can, for instance, ask it to create new handwritten digits and we can actually expect the results to make sense.

+## Simple Autonecoder

+Auto encoders are one of the unsupervised deep learning models.
+The aim of an auto encoder is dimensionality reduction and feature discovery.
+An auto encoder is trained to predict its own input, but to prevent the model from learning the identity mapping, some constraints are applied to the hidden units.

+The simplest form of an auto encoder is a feedforward neural network where the input r latexImg('x') is fed to the hidden layer of h(x) and h(x) is then fed to calculate the output r latexImg('\hat{x}') .
+A simple auto encoder is shown in Fig below.